stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## How to use the library

 As a rule of thumb, I recommend cloning the [showcase project from GitHub](https://github.com/stephanrauh/extended-pdf-viewer-showcase) before doing anything else.
 It's a standard Angular CLI application, so you'll get it up and running in less than ten minutes.
-It's a good starting point to do your own experiments.
+It's a good starting point to do your experiments.
 Maybe even more important: you'll learn whether the library works on your machine.
 (Of course, it does, but it's always good to double-check!)

 Currently, the minimum required version is Angular 12.
 The idea is to support the four most current versions of Angular, which gives you roughly two years to update.
-However, supporting so many version isn't always possible.
+However, supporting so many versions isn't always possible.

 1. run `npm add ngx-extended-pdf-viewer` and accept all the defaults
-2. Now there's an example component, but it isn't part of your application yet.
-You can either add the example component to your application or copy the relevant line to you HTML template:
+2. There's an example component, but it isn't yet part of your application.
+You can either add the example component to your application or copy the relevant line to your HTML template:

 ```html
 <ngx-extended-pdf-viewer [src]="'assets/example.pdf'" useBrowserLocale="true"></ngx-extended-pdf-viewer>